Chapter 1 : A Sunny Saturday Morning

 “Ehh…” I stammered, thinking of how I should politely shut the door in his face, or just shut the door in his face.
-There was something in him, though, that awoken my curiosity (which never was an especially heavy sleeper) and I just felt the desire to give in and hear what else he had to say.
+There was something in him, though, that awoke my curiosity (which never was an especially heavy sleeper) and I just felt the desire to give in and hear what else he had to say.
 As if reading my thoughts, the man gave me an encouraging smile.

-“Uh-huh,” I said, nodding my head, ever the wordy one.
+“Uh-huh,” I said, nodding my head.
+Ever the wordy one.
 I slowly moved back to let him in.
 The cat went in first, followed by Professor Medusa and his bag.

 “What a nice little house.
 I take it you are fond of the color yellow?
 What a lovely shade,” he mused, stroking the appalling wallpaper of the foyer with his middle finger.
 Because he didn’t have an index finger, I noticed with sudden dread.

 “Uhh… you sit on the sofa, make yourself comfortable, I-I’ll just go get that cup of coffee for you,” I said, my voice an octave higher than usual.
 As he nodded absently, I hurried to the kitchen to bring him the blasted cup – and to calm my freaked out nerves a little.
-Snuff was glad to follow me – every time someone went to the kitchen made him positive that he was going to get a snack.
+Snuff was glad to follow me – every time someone went to the kitchen made him positively sure that he was going to get a snack.

 “You’re not getting anything,” I snapped at him, but reached for the biscuit box anyway.
 One couldn’t hurt, couldn’t it?

-I am so easy to manipulate.
+I was so easy to manipulate.